Soccertanker/Soccertanker.github.io/docs/food/whatIEat.md

 I try to buy high quality foods.
 I go for organic vegetables, pasture raised animal products, raw dairy, etc.

 These foods are usually more expensive than other options.
 However, I don't mind spending money on high quality foods because food is what keeps me healthy and keeps me away from potentially needing to buy expensive medicine.
-I actually save a lot of money by preparing almost all of my food.
+Even though I buy expensive food, I save a lot of money by preparing almost all of my food.

 # Examples of What I Eat